What is Prediabetes and How Can Advanced Cardiology & Primary Care LLC Help?

 If you have any of the risk factors listed above, you are at risk of developing prediabetes.
 You should make an appointment to come in and see us so that we can assess your level of risk and determine how often you should be screened.
 We can also discuss what you can do to decrease your risk, including weight loss, exercise and management of high blood cholesterol and high blood pressure.
 By successfully managing your risk factors, you can significantly reduce your risk of developing diabetes.

-What should I expect when I come in to see you?
+What should I expect when I come in for my appointment?

 When you come in to see us, we will first need to gather some information.
 We will need to know about your past medical history if you are a new patient.
 We will also need to know if you are taking any medications and if you have any allergies.